Apnoea Of Prematurity

 - through a nasogastric tube into your baby's stomach (see Tube feeding)

-- through a small plastic tube in your baby's vein
+- through a small plastic tube in your baby's vein which is called an IV line (intravenous

 If the monitor alarm rings and your baby has not started breathing again within 20 seconds, gently rub your baby's back, arms or legs.
 This will encourage breathing.
 A gentle lift of your baby's head may also help.
 Sometimes, healthcare staff will need to give your baby oxygen through a mask or a ventilation bag.
-Your baby's nurse will gently place the mask over your baby's face and pump the bag.
+Your baby's nurse will gently place the mask over your baby's face and squeeze the bag.
 This will provide breaths for your baby.

-How long does it usually last?
+How long does apnoea of prematurity usually last?

 Apnoea of prematurity usually stops, and your baby will usually start breathing regularly, as they develop.
 Apnoea of prematurity does not cause brain damage.
 Your baby's healthcare team will monitor your baby for a few days after stopping caffeine treatment.
 If your baby breathes regularly without pauses during this time, it is unlikely they will have apnoea of prematurity again.
 Monitoring in hospital can then stop.